stephen-slm/mavic/README.md

     </a>
 </h1>

-<h4 align="center">Mavic is a simple application designed to download direct imgur images found on selected reddit subreddits.</h4>
+<h4 align="center">Mavic is a CLI application designed to download direct images found on selected reddit subreddits.</h4>

 <p align="center">
   <a>